 (Adapted from the Metrics Toolkit licensed under a CC-BY 4.0 licence.)

 When using bibliometrics, researchers must consider them carefully and in context.
 Different bibliometric measures do have limitations and are not always a measure of good quality.
 Different subjects and disciplines also value bibliometrics differently.

 For further information, please see:

 Web of Science

 Web of Science is a multidisciplinary research tool which allows you to cross search a range of citation indexes and databases.
-The Web of Science Core Collection provides access to:
+Using a single platform, you can:

 - Search across data, books, journals and patents.